Cirice/FastNCD/README.md

     sudo apt-get install libboost-iostreams-dev libsnappy-dev

 ### Important thing to remember
-The code is developed and tested mainly using `Boost 1.67.0` on `Debian Buster` using `GCC 8.3` but I guess it should work on the other operating systems that are derivatives of Debian 10 code-base (or newer) too without any modifications.
+The code is developed and tested mainly using `Boost 1.67.0` on `Debian Buster` using `GCC 8.3`, but I guess it should work on the other operating systems that are derivatives of Debian 10 code-base (or newer) too without any modifications.

 ### Todo (that I can think of)

 - [ ] Improving the tests
-- [ ] Adding support for more real world compressors
+- [ ] Adding support for more real-world compressors
     - [ ] `Zstd`
     - [ ] `LZMA`
     - [ ] `Brotli`